MatsyaOs/appmotor/README.md

 # Cutefish AppMotor

-Optimize the speed of starting cutefish apps.
+Optimize the speed of starting matsya apps.

 ## Dependencies